8:00am - 17:00PM

 But, despite the massive size or proximity to two of the prominent cities of Zambia, Kafue remains untouched, unexplored, and little-known.
 So, if you want to experience the untamed wilderness of the country, Kafue National Park Safaris are your best bet.
 As a matter of fact, it won’t be wrong to say that Zambia Safaris would feel incomplete without traveling to this epic Zambia Destination- Kafue National Park.

-The Best Time To Visit Kafue National Park is during the middle and end of the dry season which extends from July to October.
-With dried-out vegetation and animals heading to rivers and gathering around water resources, the dry season becomes the best and most reliable time for wildlife viewing.
-Apart from this, the Busanga Plains which occupy the northwest area of the park are best visited during August and October.
-Get more about Best Time To Visit Zambia.
+The Best Time to Visit Kafue National Park is during the middle and end of the dry season, extending from July to October.
+With the dried-out vegetation, and animals heading out to rivers and gathering around water resources, it becomes the most reliable time for wildlife viewing in their natural surroundings.
+Additionally, the highlight of the park, the Busanga Plains, is especially welcoming and accessible from August to October.
+Outside these months, it's flooded and closed, so plan your visit to catch the park at its best.

 An influential British Rhodesian conservationist, Norman Carr established the Kafue National Park in the 1950s.
 Let’s look at the sequence of events that took to the establishment of Kafue National Park.